JuanTecedor/SpotifyData/README.md

 # SpotifyData

 ## TLDR
-This tool outputs some spotify stats and all your songs ordered alphabetically as well as your top artists (the ones with more tracks).
+This tool outputs some usefull spotify stats (it's all based in liked songs and time spent listening to songs):

+* All your tracks ordered by artist, album and song name in a recursive manner (check example below)
+* Artist, album and track count
+* Artists ordered by track number
+* Artists ordered by time spent listening at them

 ## Introduction